8vasu/2windows.el/README.md

    are maintained but they are reoriented while keeping the same window selected.
    Successive presses of `C-2` make the selected window cyclically go through the following sequence of orientations: `left -> top -> bottom -> right -> left`.
-3. If there are more than 2 windows, then the user is asked to select 2 windows using numerical hints provided by `ace-window`.
+3. If there are more than 2 windows, then upon pressing `C-2` the user is asked to select 2 windows using numerical hints provided by `ace-window`.
 All other windows are deleted, and the 2 chosen windows are (re)oriented vertically, with the window that was chosen first being selected (focused) and positioned on the left.
 The 2 selected windows are allowed to be the same.

 ![demo.gif!](./demo.gif)